 As organizations grow, certain tasks related to Active Directory, such as creating new user accounts, moving users, resetting passwords, etc., grow dramatically and consume a lot of time.

-Borna’s delegation subsystem has the following advantages:
+Borna’s AD delegation subsystem has the following advantages:

 - HR staff responsible for some minor IT tasks do not need to have any knowledge of Active Directory.